Table of Contents

 - Elegant syntax and developer-friendly

-- Includes built-in features like authentication, queues, and routing
+- Includes built-in features such as authentication, queues, and routing

 Django (for Python)